YichenWangs/yichenwangs.github.io/work.md

     image:
       src: /assets/img/work/cloud.png
       alt: sunset-inspo
     description: Finally - our Laptop Ensemble performance is up online (mine starts at 56:56)!
-"Sunset Inspo" is a creative living coding artwork that uses Extempore and P5.js to present a real-time audiovisual performance.
+"Sunset Inspo" is a creative live coding artwork that uses Extempore and P5.js to present a real-time audiovisual performance.
 The theme of the work came from my experiences of watching sunset at Canberra (a tiny but lovely city)!
 ---

 <br />